XYZ particle: Types of particle

 The first charmonium state with an unpredicted mass was X(3872).
-The Belle collaboration was searching for the B -> K π+ π- J/ψ decay when they discovered a peak in the π+ π- J/ψ invariant energy at 3872 with JCP quantum numbers of 1++.
+The Belle collaboration were searching for the B -> K π+ π- J/ψ decay when they discovered a peak in the π+ π- J/ψ invariant energy at 3872 with JCP quantum numbers of 1++.
 X(3872) was quickly confirmed by BaBar, CDF, and D0.
 The mass of X(3872) is close to the mass of DD* and makes it a candidate as a meson molecule or a possible tetraquark.
 In 2005 the BaBar collaboration found Y(4260) from Initial state radiation as well in π+ π- J/ψ production.
 Again a charmonium-like particle with a large coupling to final states without open charm mesons.
 Continued search shows a lack of an observation in the inclusive hadronic cross section.
 The BES III collaboration in 2012 started taking data at 4260 MeV and could observe direct production instead of B decay or Initial State Radiation to continue the study with a higher luminosity.
 The Z_{c}(3900) state was discovered at BESIII in 2013.